BrentBauman86/yummy_brews-cli-app/README.md

 In order to add this gem, simply type the following:

-type in the command line: gem 'yummy_brews'
+type in the command line: gem 'yummy_brews-cli-app'

 and then execute: bundle